Addictions and Substance Abuse Counselor Requirements by State

 Timeline: Two years

-Designed for: High school graduates working toward a bachelor’s degree or looking for entry-level counselor or support role certification.
+Designed for: High school graduates working toward a bachelor’s degree or looking for an entry-level counselor or support role certification.

 Bachelor’s Degrees in Addictions and Substance Abuse Counseling